cryingateth/data-science-project/README.md

 Filtered_Dataset.py removes all the NaN values from combined_dataset.csv and saves the new dataframe as filtered.csv.
 The removed NaN values are also saved in a new file (NanSet.csv).

 ## Model:
-Logistic_regression.py performs the logistic regression using the filtered.csv dataset.\
+Logistic_regression.py performs the logistic regression using the filtered.csv dataset.
+Oversampling is done after the split.
+Evaluation metrics are also calculated.
+Labels' prediction for the NaNs is done using the NanSet.csv and the logistic regression model.\
-Decision_trees.py performs the decision tree using the filtered.csv dataset.\
+Decision_trees.py performs the decision tree using the filtered.csv dataset.
+Oversampling is done after the split.
+Evaluation metrics are also calculated.
+Labels' prediction for the NaNs is done using the NanSet.csv and the decision tree model.\
-Random_forest.py performs the random forest using the filtered.csv dataset.\
+Random_forest.py performs the random forest using the filtered.csv dataset.
+Oversampling is done after the split.
+Evaluation metrics are also calculated.
+Labels' prediction for the NaNs is done using the NanSet.csv and the random forest model.\
-SVM.py performs the SVM using the filtered.csv dataset.\
+SVM.py performs the SVM using the filtered.csv dataset.
+Oversampling is done after the split.
+Evaluation metrics are also calculated.
+Labels' prediction for the NaNs is done using the NanSet.csv and the SVM model.\

-In the MLP folder, architecture.py does something, and Dataset.py does something else that is needed in MLP_train.py.
+In the MLP folder, architecture.py contains the structure of neural network (layers), and Dataset.py contains the processing of the data before being added in the MLP model.
-MLP_train.py performs MLP on the filtered dataset
+MLP_train.py performs MLP on the filtered dataset using the architecture.py and the Dataset.py.
+Oversampling is done after the split.
+Evaluation metrics are  also calculated.
+Labels' prediction for the NaNs is done using the NanSet.csv and the MLP model.